c-victorino/dishcord-web-app/README.md

 The Web Blog Site is a full-stack web application that was develop as a learning process, to explore the depths of full-stack technologies.
 Note that it is not intended to be an actual service.
 The application allows registered users to create, view, and manage blog posts in a user-friendly interface, while unregistered visitors can freely browse all posts.
 It provides a seamless experience for both readers and registered writers, with features like user authentication, post creation, post categories, and a responsive layout.

-Visit the live project [here](https://zany-dove-baseball-cap.cyclic.app/blog), which is hosted on Cyclic.
+Visit the live project [here](https://zany-dove-baseball-cap.cyclic.app/about), which is hosted on Cyclic.
+Do allow a few seconds for the site to load as it is hosted on a free service.

 ## Technologies / Libraries